Polish-built electric buses take over the European market | DW | 01.12.2020

 MAN's move is seen by some as a genuine feather in the cap for the EU member.
 "MAN's new investment strongly enhances Poland's position in the zero-emissions public transport segment," Jan Wisniewski, from the Polish Association of Alternative Fuels (PSPA), told DW.

-Rafako, a Polish firm recently taken over the state-owned Industrial Development Agency (ARP), is also planning to start e-bus production in 2021.
+Rafako, a Polish firm recently taken over the state-owned Industrial Development Agency (ARP), is also planning to start electric bus production in 2021.
 Michal Mackowiak, deputy CEO, told DW.
 "We are now preparing for mass production, to a level as high or even more than MAN."

-Meanwhile, Volvo's site in Wroclaw is the only production facility operated by the company in Europe, which manufactures e-buses.
+Meanwhile, Volvo's site in Wroclaw is the only production facility operated by the company in Europe, which manufactures electric buses.
 The plant recently won orders for over 850 such vehicles.
-Skania also produces e-buses in the northern Polish city of Slupsk.
+Skania also produces electric buses in the northern Polish city of Slupsk.

 Read more: The batteries of the future: Sodium instead of lithium

-Solaris's Mateusz Figaszewski told DW that MAN's move into Poland and the e-bus sector was not a great surprise.
+Solaris's Mateusz Figaszewski told DW that MAN's move into Poland and the electric bus sector was not a great surprise.
 "It is great that Poland is being seen as a sophisticated place to make such products and will for sure help the supply chain in the country, but we have a much more international outlook than others, so it doesn't affect us much."
-Solaris, he added, is also looking closely at expanding its hydrogen-powered e-bus production, having already seen 69 roll off the production line.
+Solaris, he added, is also looking closely at expanding its hydrogen-powered electric bus production, having already seen 69 roll off the production line.

 Poland has a combination of government support, a good geographical location for exports in Europe, a well-developed supply change and network of local parts producers, including battery manufacturers and is still cost competitive, Mackowiak says.

-Ekoenergetyka-Polska based in Zielona-Gora, in southwest Poland, is among the leading suppliers of e-bus charging infrastructure.
-The company has to date produced charging stations for e-buses for 70 cities in 16 European countries, such as Germany, Spain, France, Sweden or Norway.
+Ekoenergetyka-Polska based in Zielona-Gora, in southwest Poland, is among the leading suppliers of electric bus charging infrastructure.
+The company has to date produced charging stations for electric buses for 70 cities in 16 European countries, such as Germany, Spain, France, Sweden or Norway.

-The strong production base in Poland is also strengthened by its own growing fleet of e-buses.
+The strong production base in Poland is also strengthened by its own growing fleet of electric buses.
 Between 2016-2020, the number of such vehicles on Polish roads increased by 16 times.
-In the first 10 months of 2020, 154 new e-buses were registered in Poland, a 276% rise over 2019.
-The tenders for 130 e-buses in Warsaw or 50 e-buses in Krakow are among the largest acquisitions in recent years.
-In Jaworzno in Silesia, e-buses will constitute 80% of the municipal bus fleet in 2021.
+In the first 10 months of 2020, 154 new electric buses were registered in Poland, a 276% rise over 2019.
+The tenders for 130 electric buses in Warsaw or 50 electric buses in Krakow are among the largest acquisitions in recent years.
+In Jaworzno in Silesia, electric buses will constitute 80% of the municipal bus fleet in 2021.

-The Polish law on electro mobility and alternative fuels introduced in 2018 stipulates that the fleets operated by local authorities in municipalities with over 50,000 inhabitants are obliged to hold a share of at least 5% e-buses in 2021; 10% in 2023; 20% in 2025 and 30% in 2028.
+The Polish law on electro mobility and alternative fuels introduced in 2018 stipulates that the fleets operated by local authorities in municipalities with over 50,000 inhabitants are obliged to hold a share of at least 5% electric buses in 2021; 10% in 2023; 20% in 2025 and 30% in 2028.

-The development of the e-bus market in Poland is supported by efforts made by the public administration, such as the Green Public Transport, which will be launched in 2021.
-As part of this program, the Polish National Fund for Environmental Protection and Water Management will dedicate 1.3 billion zlotys (€290 million; $330 million) for subsidies and loans for local authorities investing in e-buses, hydrogen buses and the necessary infrastructure.
-The projected amounts will allow for the acquisition of at least 500 zero-emissions buses as part of a school e-bus procurement program called Kangur, or "kangaroo" in Polish.
+The development of the electric bus market in Poland is supported by efforts made by the public administration, such as the Green Public Transport, which will be launched in 2021.
+As part of this program, the Polish National Fund for Environmental Protection and Water Management will dedicate 1.3 billion zlotys (€290 million; $330 million) for subsidies and loans for local authorities investing in electric buses, hydrogen buses and the necessary infrastructure.
+The projected amounts will allow for the acquisition of at least 500 zero-emissions buses as part of a school electric bus procurement program called Kangur, or "kangaroo" in Polish.

 China leads, but Europe catching up

-Globally, China accounted for 99% of e-buses registered in 2018, however, this is forecast to decrease to 88% in 2025 as other countries adopt electric buses, according to market researcher Interact Analysis.
-Build Your Dream, a Chinese company with a production unit in Hungary, is Europe's second-largest e-bus maker.
+Globally, China accounted for 99% of electric buses registered in 2018, however, this is forecast to decrease to 88% in 2025 as other countries adopt electric buses, according to market researcher Interact Analysis.
+Build Your Dream, a Chinese company with a production unit in Hungary, is Europe's second-largest electric bus maker.

 But things are changing.
 Fifty European cities have signed the Clean Bus Deployment Initiative — a declaration of intent promoting large-scale deployment of clean, alternatively fueled buses.